 Ankyloglossia or commonly known as Tongue-tie is a congenital oral deformity.
-This condition usually decreases the free movement of the tongue.
+This condition usually decreases the free movement of the tongue and suggested to undergo ankyloglossia surgery.
 There is a thick and short frenulum typically in these cases.
 Tongue-tied patients have a different degree of severity.
 Normal Tongue movement is important in the speech development

 This is the case of one such patient with a tongue tie who came to Richardsons Dental and Craniofacial Hospital.
 The patient was eleven years old.
 The main complains were poor speech and intelligibility.
 The boy had no other relevant medical history.
 The boy was examined by Dr. Sunil Richardson and was suggested Tongue-tie release.
 This procedure is normally done under general anesthesia. but for this patient, it was done under local anaesthesia as he was cooperative.

 The ankyloglossia surgery procedure was done under anaesthesia.
 The frenulum was clamped close to the tongue.
 The release of the tongue tie is checked for effective mobility of the tongue in order to improve the child’s speech.
 The Lingual Vein was cautiously not disturbed.
 The patient was able to stick out his tongue for the first time.